KDE/digikam-doc/image_editor/enhancement_tools.rst

 - Interactive subject selection using a rectangular marquee.
 - Adjustable blur radius for controlling the intensity of the background blur.
 - Progressive blur transition for natural-looking results.
-- Adjustable number of GrabCut iterations for better segmentation accuracy.
+- Adjustable number of segmentation iterations for better subject isolation accuracy.
 - Real-time preview of the segmentation mask.
 - Support for both 8-bit and 16-bit images.
 - Non-destructive editing.